hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step6-install-bookinfo.md

 Next, you will install a demonstration application called Bookinfo.
 The application is composed of several microservices and they will all be deployed to the _default_ namespace.

+## Envoy Injection

+Prior to the Bookinfo install, add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy the Bookinfo application into this namespace.

+`kubectl label namespace default istio-injection=enabled`{{execute}}

+There are other [methods to install the Envoy sidecars](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/), but this technique works well as a pre-installation step into a specific namespace.

 ## Start Bookinfo application

 Install the Bookinfo application.